ShivamGupta0/LCX_MM_bot/README.md

 # LCX Market Maker Bot

-A simple market making bot that interacts with LCX and Binance exchanges to fetch market data and places orders on LCX using Binance Prices
+market making bot that interacts with LCX and Binance exchanges to fetch market data and places orders on LCX using Binance Prices

 ## Features